 Recovery is not easy and it requires a qualified medical staff that can oversee the necessary detoxification process before stabilizing the patient, minimizing or actually preventing body damage, and preparing the patient for a successful rehabilitation.
 Interestingly, a Substance Abuse and Mental Health Services Administration (SAMHSA) report states that 23.5 million people need treatment for an illicit drug addiction, but unfortunately, just over 2.6 million receive it.

-Starting treatment for drug abuse is the most important part of achieving recovery, and oftentimes, someone struggling with addiction has no idea about the dangers they live with.
+Starting treatment for drug misuse is the most important part of achieving recovery, and oftentimes, someone struggling with has no idea regarding the dangers they live with.
 People addicted to Valium must rely on people around them or themselves to recognize the following signs and symptoms of addiction:

 - Feeling a strong regular need for Valium